JONSASSE/432-2018/projects/project2/PRESENTATIONS.md

 Thursday 2018-05-03   | 02: Caroline El Sanadi (revision to come)
 --------------------: | :-------------------------------------------------------------------------------------------
-8:55 AM to 9:15 AM    | **Modeling the probability of developing osteoporosis in the Study of Women Across Nations**
+8:55 AM to 9:15 AM    | **The probability of developing osteoporosis in the Study of Women Across Nations**

 Thursday 2018-05-03   | 03: Katherine Dobbs
 --------------------: | :-------------------------------------------------------------------------------------------